rosettatype/legible-typography/_chapters_en/5-overview-of-research.md

     <img class="padding" src="{{ 'assets/illustrations/FIG-5-19.png' | relative_url }}" alt="Comparison of text in all capitals">
     <figcaption markdown="1">

-**Figure 5.19:** Comparison of text in Times New Roman 22.5 point bold and Times New Roman 14 point all capitals.
+**Figure 5.19:** Comparison of text in Times New Roman <span class="clarification" title="Illustration not to scale">22.5 point</span> bold and
+Times New Roman <span class="clarification" title="Illustration not to scale">14 point</span> all capitals.
 The x-height of the upper examples matches the cap height of the lower example by adjusting the nominal point size.
 With this adjustment, headlines were found faster in bold lower case ([Poulton, 1967]({% link pages/bibliography_en.md %}#poulton-1967)).